dami-gupta-git/onco_mind_v0/docs/WHY_ONCOMIND.md

 - Conflicting prognostic data across studies
 ```

-**Why it matters:** Transparency about uncertainty builds trust.
-Knowing where to focus manual effort is actionable.
+**Why it matters:** Transparency about both certainty *and* uncertainty builds trust.
+You can click through to verify our reasoning.

 ### 2. We Surface Conflicts, Not Hide Them

 When CIViC says "sensitive" and a 2024 paper says "resistance emerging," most tools pick one.
-We show both.
+We show both — and we're careful about what counts as a true conflict.

 ```
 Conflict Detected: